Your habits become your values, Your values become your destiny. ― Mahatma Gandhi

 4. Try out your values

-As you go through life and brush up against situations that require decision-making and elicit emotional reactions, observe your behaviour.
+As you go through life and brush up against situations that require decision-making and elicit emotional reactions, observe your behavior.
 Are you living out a core value that’s on your list or a different one?
 How important to you is the new value that shows up?